Phillis Wheatley: Other writings

 Wheatley wrote a letter to Reverend Samson Occom, commending him on his ideas and beliefs stating that enslaved people should be given their natural-born rights in America.
 Wheatley also exchanged letters with the British philanthropist John Thornton, who discussed Wheatley and her poetry in correspondence with John Newton.
 Through her letter writing, Wheatley was able to express her thoughts, comments and concerns to others.

 In 1775, she sent a copy of a poem entitled "To His Excellency, George Washington" to the then-military general.
-The following year, Washington invited Wheatley to visit him at his headquarters in Cambridge, Massachusetts.
+The following year, Washington invited Wheatley to visit him at his military headquarters in Cambridge, Massachusetts.
 Thomas Paine republished the poem in The Pennsylvania Gazette in April 1776.

 In 1779, Wheatley issued a proposal for a second volume of poems but was unable to publish it because she had lost her patrons after her emancipation; publication of books was often based on gaining subscriptions for guaranteed sales beforehand.
 The American Revolutionary War (1775–1783) was also a factor.
 However, some of her poems that were to be included in the second volume were later published in pamphlets and newspapers.